It is easy.

 Is there actual evidence that proves our thoughts and assumptions?
 Or, is this speculation?
-And if there is evidence, is this evidence based on fact; or is this emotionally based or driven by insecurity.
+If there is evidence, is this evidence based on fact or is this emotionally based or driven by insecurity?

 It is easy to tell someone that they “have” to find their inspiration.